 “I am still learning.” – Michelangelo, at the age of 87.

-It doesn’t have to be something related to your job, it can be related to any of your interests or even something about yourself.
-The thought behind this is to keep expanding your mind and make you more confident; constantly coming across new concepts and perspectives can also inspire innovation and promote creative thinking.
+But learning doesn’t have to be something related to your job per se — it can reflect your interests or even something about yourself.
+The thought behind learning is to keep expanding your mind and make you more confident.

 If you have a growth mindset, it means that you: